RedwoodJS 4

 00:16:29 - Dom Saadi

-So we're definitely exploring, moving in those directions.
-It, it's.
-You have the trade offs of just like there's no waterfall if, if the data is all there cells.
-Like you have a waterfall depending on like how you nest it.
-And you could get into some like hot water there.
-But there's.
-It takes advantage of like a declarative approach where you have like four exports the query.
-Then then like where do you.
-What do you want to show based on like what happened?
-Like if there was data, then you want to go to like success of like, hey, data's on the page.
-Like I want, like here it is.
-You can interact with it, but there's gonna be cases when there is no data and you probably wanna show something else.
-Like get started like, or some kind of like call to action.
-Maybe a little bit more of like a.
-Some something more fun, I guess.
-And then there's an error.
-Yeah, you need to do something else again.
-So.
-And that happens like all the time.
-Right?
-It's not like that's a one off thing.
-It's like literally on every page or in different ways.
+So we're definitely exploring moving in those directions.
+You have the trade-offs that there's no waterfall if the data is all there.
+With cells, you have a waterfall depending on how you nest it, and you could get into some hot water there.
+But it takes advantage of a declarative approach where you have four exports: the query, then what do you want to show based on what happened?
+If there was data, then you want to go to success, like, hey, data's on the page, here it is, you can interact with it.
+But there's gonna be cases when there is no data, and you probably want to show something else, like "Get started," or some kind of call to action, maybe something more fun, I guess.
+And then there's an error, and you need to do something else again.
+That happens all the time.
+It's not like that's a one-off thing.
+It's literally on every page, or in different ways.

 00:17:29 - Dom Saadi